Abstract:

 Gmax and the growth of damping ratio

 λ of the mix.
-An increase in rubber content raises the modulus reduction curve, slowing the attenuation rate of the modulus ratio while simultaneously elevating the damping ratio curve.
-Higher confining pressure suppresses particle displacement, reducing the modulus ratio decay rate and lifting the modulus ratio curve, but it decreases the damping ratio.
-Elevated cement content enhances interparticle bonding, increasing the modulus ratio curve and reducing its attenuation rate while lowering the damping ratio curve.
+An increase in the rubber content increased the modulus reduction curve, slowing the attenuation rate of the modulus ratio while simultaneously increasing the damping ratio curve.
+A higher confining pressure suppressed particle displacement, reduced the modulus ratio decay rate, and lifted the modulus ratio curve; however, the damping ratio was decreased.
+An elevated cement content enhanced interparticle bonding, increased the modulus ratio curve, and reduced the attenuation rate while lowering the damping ratio curve.
 Based on the variation pattern of the maximum dynamic shear modulus

 Gmax with rubber content at a fixed cement content of 3.5 g/100 ml, a predictive formula for

-Gmax of cement rubber sand mixtures is derived.
-Furthermore, recommended parameter values for different working conditions are provided.
+Gmax of the cement rubber sand mixtures was derived.
+Recommendations regarding the parameter values for different working conditions are also provided.